benfrick/docs-portfolio/src/doc/commerce/payment/overview-payment.md

 ---

-Learn how to use <a href="/doc/commerce/payment/api_payment.html">Nike Payment</a>, our solution to allow customers to pay for purchases of Nike products and services.
+Learn how to use [Payment](/doc/commerce/payment/api_payment.html), our solution to allow customers to pay for purchases of Nike products and services.

 <aside class="button"><a href="/doc/commerce/payment/api_payment.html"><ul><li><i class="fas fa-arrow-alt-circle-right fa-2x"></i><h3>Developer's Guide</h3></li></ul></a></aside>